Use the Pediatric Dosing Calculator for fast, accurate dosing

 - Creates a high concentration of microbubbles in the apex

-Insufficient opacification inhibits the adequate assessment of structural abnormalities, wall motion, and left ventricular function
+Insufficient opacification that inhibits the adequate assessment of structural abnormalities, wall motion, and left ventricular function.

 - Injection rate too slow or insufficient dose